 From the Schöneben / Bellpiano ski lift follow the marked trail in direction Haideralm / Malga della Muta.
 After a few steps a sign points to Zehnerkopf / Cima Dieci.
 The trail follows the maintenance road of the upper ski lift all the way up the slow.
 It heads onwards above the ski lift for some 200m before turning left sharply right underneath the Zehnerkopf north face.
 The path heads back east, surrounding Zehnerkopf in a quarter circle before heading up to the saddle between Zehnerkopf and Grubenkopf.
 In this section don't follow the Zehnerkopf signs but stay in the valley underneath.

 From the saddle follow the narrow hidden valley to the east of Zehnerkopf's south ride.
 The valley ends, weher the south ridge route joins from above and heads into a large cirque, called "Zwischen d'Köpf", the cirque which is surrounded by the three mountains of the Rojen sundial.
-Here follow the marks which lead up to the Elferspitz north ridge from the east.
+Here follow the marks which lead up to the Elferspitz north-east ridge from the east.

 This final part of the ascent heads across scree covered steep rocks and is the most difficult and exposed part of the climb.
 The ridge / face is 300m high and close to the top exposure gets significant.